DeirdreHegarty/advanced_OOP/pre-examCS613_Compiled_Questions.md

 		State the access modifier that the member must have, and say how you know this to be the case.

-This must `public` because it is in a different package and a subclass can access meaning it is not `protected`.
+This must be `public` because it is in a different package and a subclass can access meaning it is not `protected`.

 **2018_Q1**(b)
 		Could the following class declaration be valid for Fiddle?